-There are thousands of terrific copywriters in the world, and probably hundreds that would serve your brand well.
+There are thousands of terrific copywriters in the world, and probably hundreds who would serve your brand well.
 So what’s the process in finding one?

 Here are 7 tips, all from experience: